Assistant Professor, Behavioral and Community Health Sciences

 Primary Phone: 967-179-0086

-My research interests are largely in the areas of community-engaged evaluation and research, especially using mixed methods, and health equity for populations by income, gender, ethnicity, sexuality, rurality and dis/ability.
-The public health value of social justice drew me to community and behavioral health in the first place and I firmly believe that we have great opportunities within public health to make positive change.
-I am passionate about teaching and incorporate "real world" and practice examples into the classroom, based on the variety of partnerships and projects with which I'm engaged.
+My research interests are largely in the areas of community-engaged evaluation and research, especially using qualitative and mixed methods, and health equity for populations by income, gender, race/ethnicity, sexuality, rurality and dis/ability.
+The public health core value of social justice drew me to community and behavioral health in the first place and I firmly believe that we have great opportunities within public health to make positive change.
+I am passionate about teaching and believe that building connections between students, faculty and our communities should benefit all.

-I have co-directed Bridging the Gaps-Pittsburgh for over a decade.
+I have co-directed Bridging the Gaps-Pittsburgh for two decades.
 This multi-disciplinary, community health internship program is in collaboration with the School of Medicine and aims to train health professional students while providing critical support to organizations that work with vulnerable populations.

 2012 | University of Pittsburgh, Pittsburgh, PA | Doctor of Public Health